 County Clerks are managing a very fluid environment regarding public health and access to services for their citizens.
-Several counties are temporarily closing county wide or for limited services for public facing operations.
-This is in an effort to help reduce the rate of COVID-19 transmission.
+Counties are phasing in their public facing operations.
+This is at public heath orders and advice and in an effort to help reduce the rate of COVID-19 transmission.

 We are urging Coloradans to use alternative services like online, phone, email or mail transactions and practice "social distancing".
 There may be staffing shortages in counties, so we ask that you are patient as counties prioritize and do their best respond to customers in a timely fashion.